Hello there, I’m Susanne, aka Whisky Queen.

 I’m Swedish but since 2019 I live in the beautiful West Cork, Ireland, on a beautiful peninsula, surrounded by farmlands, the sea, and cows.

-Whisky Queen was launched in August 2020, as a fun project alongside my earlier whiskey blog (Irish drams, now closed down), where I could allow myself to be an amateur and just have a bit of fun around whisky.
-I also wanted a place to brag about Swedish whisky.
+Whisky Queen was launched in August 2020, as a fun project alongside my earlier whiskey blog (Irish drams, now closed down).
+On the old blog I had too high ambitions of sounding like I knew what I was doing, and it was difficult to get away from that.
+I wanted to create a place where I could allow myself to be an amateur and just have a bit of fun around whisky, but the main reason for the name change was that I also wanted a place to brag about Swedish whisky.
 I’m Swedish after all, and I’m highly proud of Mackmyra, Smögen, High Coast and more.
 On this blog, I also wanted to bring in my other passion in life, which is music.
 Whisky is an art form – and so is music.
 Whisky and music have lots of similarities that I’m going to talk about eventually.